 We’re Looking Forward to Welcoming You

-We are looking forward to welcoming you to our campus this Fall.
-If you are unable to join us on-campus, you can benefit from the flexibility to begin your program virtually from home.*
+We are looking forward to welcoming you to our campus!
+If you are unable to join us on-campus, you may benefit from the flexibility to begin your program virtually from home.*

 Whether you're joining us on campus or online, you'll still get the full DePaul experience.

 When you join us on campus you can look forward to a safe, fun and inclusive learning experience as you build cultural experiences and create networks for your future.
 You will be surrounded by a supportive community of international students and expert staff, ensuring you have the best possible start to your study experience.

 Once you’ve been offered and accepted your place to study with us, you can start preparing for university.
 We’re here to make this process as easy as possible for you.
 To start with, you’ll need to make sure you’ve done a few important things:

 - Confirm your place.
 The first thing to do after you receive an offer is pay your deposit.
 You must do this in order to confirm your place.
 You can then begin the student visa process.
 To see what payment is required, and pay it online, visit our fees page.

 - Apply for your visa.
 You can find out more about the visa application process on our arriving in Chicago page.

 Join Us Virtually From Home